-How Part-time Jobs are Changing Employment Landscape in Singapore
+How High-Paying Part-Time Jobs are Changing the Employment Landscape in Singapore

 Today’s career perspective is entirely different from how it was two decades ago.
 Parents who have been significant career guides from time immemorial, today have nothing to say.
 This is because part-time jobs continually present lucrative ways of earning with more flexibility.

 The gig economy is continually on the rise in Singapore.
-And many people ask, “Is it possible to rely on part-time jobs?”; yes and it is legit.
-People make vast amounts of money without slaying 40 hours a week.
+And many people ask, “Is it possible to rely on part-time jobs?”
+The answer is yes.
+People make vast amounts of money without working away at a desk 40 hours a week.
 There are high paying part-time jobs anyone can do; from a college student to an office worker.
-The most enticing part of it is that you don’t need a Ph.D. to land on these jobs.
+The most enticing part of it is that you don’t need a Ph.D. to land these jobs.

 A major driving force to the rise in part-time jobs was initially the low employment rate in Singapore.
 This is how many Singaporeans found themselves in the jaws of part-time freelance opportunities.
 Though initially running to these jobs was perceived a refuge, it turned out to be a blessing.
 Right now, in every three workers, two are freelancers.

-Majority of people now do it out of choice, while some do it because they can’t secure a full-time job.
+The majority of people now do it out of choice, while some do it because they can’t secure a full-time job.
 There are also those who do it while they wait to join colleges.
-All these, mirror a growing freelance workforce.
+All these mirror a growing freelance workforce.
 What fuels the freelance sweep is the desire for a work-life and autonomy balance.
-People’s value for flexibility than a steady paycheck is making them abandon stable jobs for freelance work.
+People’s value for flexibility rather than a steady paycheck is making them abandon stable jobs for freelance work.

-It essentially means that Singaporeans ideologies of work are changing.
-It is clear that they desire lifestyle benefits of flexibility than steady income a permanent job can offer.
+It essentially means that Singaporean’s ideologies of work are changing.
+It is clear that they desire lifestyle benefits of flexibility over a steady income that a permanent job can offer.
 It may appear irrational to believe that career giants like medicine, law, and dentistry can compete with part-time jobs.
 But sure enough, there are high-paying part-time jobs that gather more income than these full-time careers.

 Here are the top part-time jobs that pay handsomely.